-As a general rule, tax controversies arise as a result of tax assessments derived from an administrative procedure initiated by the Spanish Tax Authorities (STA), like those addressed to tax data verification, tax restricted checking or tax inspection (with either a general or partial scope).
+As a general rule, tax controversies arise as a result of tax assessments derived from an administrative procedure initiated by the Spanish Tax Authorities (STA), such as those addressed to tax data verification, tax restricted checking or tax inspection (with either a general or partial scope).

-However, they can also be initiated by the taxpayer in the event that he or she challenges his or her own self-tax return (request for the rectification of a self-tax return and refund of undue tax paid).
-Besides, taxpayers are also allowed to challenge the withholdings and/or the output VAT by lodging a claim against them before the STA.
+However, they can also be initiated by the taxpayer in the event that they challenge their own self-assessed tax return (request for the rectification of a self-assessed tax return and refund of undue tax paid).
+Furthermore, taxpayers are also allowed to challenge withholdings and/or output VAT by lodging a claim against them before the STA.

 The taxes that give rise to the most tax controversies are corporate income tax (CIT), personal income tax (PIT) and value added tax (VAT).